algolia/recommend/README.md

 This is the repository packaging the UI components for Algolia Recommend.

-> ℹ️ During the beta of Algolia Recommend, this React component relies on an Algolia Index to retrieve the recommendations, and performs a regular Search API request to get the recommendations.
+> ℹ️ During the beta of Algolia Recommend, the UI components rely on an Algolia Index to retrieve the recommendations, and perform a regular Search API request to get the recommendations.

 ## Packages